deltadeltalambda/Challenges/lnc26/solution/writeup.md

 *Have you touched grass yet?*

-Most geo-OSINTs I see in CTFs either feel random or of poor quality.
-The goal with my challenge is a more focused approach, honing in on **5 different ways** vegetation can be useful for OSINT and also to expose players to the wide range of open source tools/knowledge that exist to aid us in doing so.
+The goal with my challenge is to hone in on **5 different ways** vegetation can be useful for geo-OSINT and also to expose players to some of open source tools/knowledge that exist to aid us in doing so.
 I generally try to stray away from anything that requires too much Geoguessr-specific knowledge, though given the nature of these challenges they will often be somewhat helpful.

 >*It's all in the trees, you see. ~ Sam, Jet Lag season 9 episode 3*